 Administrators are users (Team Leaders or Team Members) that have been layered on with full permission rights to manage anything at a company-level.
 They can create new teams and departments, assign OKRs to anyone, and update anyone’s OKRs.

-Note: Administrators are the only ones who can create and manage Company OKRs.
+Note: Administrators are the only ones who can create and manage Company OKRs, as well as create/delete teams and departments.

 The matrix below provides a further breakdown of all roles & permissions.
 You can also find this matrix in the Admin tab of the platform.